 Peanut Butter Brookies

 Peanut Butter Brookies are the marriage of fudgy brownies and chewy peanut butter cookies!
-This recipe features even more decadence with the addition of Reese’s peanut butter cups.
-This easy to make dessert blows everyone away!
+This recipe features even more peanut butter with the addition of Reese’s peanut butter cups.
+No more having to choose cookies OR brownies.

 Peanut butter brookie on a white plate to serve.